SlimJallouli/FleetProvisioning/README.md

    - Copies all necessary files to the STM32MP1/MP2.
    - SSHs into the board and runs `setup.sh`.

+> Note: This is the only script that will need to be ran once for every board.

 ### 5. Verify Greengrass Core Device Status
 To confirm your device is set up and registered as a Greengrass core device: